foxws/livewire-multidomain/README.md

 It is intended to complement a multi-tenancy package such as [spatie/laravel-multitenancy](https://github.com/spatie/laravel-multitenancy), [archtechx/tenancy](https://github.com/archtechx/tenancy), etc.

-It allows caching of components, and is made to be easy to install, as there is no need to modify the core of the Laravel Framework.

 ## Installation

 You can install the package via composer: